How do I book?

 Never come to your swimming lesson if you and/or your child have any illness, such as, but not limited to: chest infection, conjunctivitis, measles, impetigo, ear infections, recent asthma attack or a heavy cold (first days of the cold).
 Please DO NOT come to your swimming lesson until the symptoms have cleared at least 48 hours prior to your swimming lesson or when your doctor has given the all-clear.
 If your child has just a runny nose but feels happy and active, you will be able to come to your swimming lesson unless your GP has advised you otherwise.Under no circumstances must anyone suffering from diarrhoea or vomiting attend swimming during illness and until fully recovered and stools have returned to normal.
 If you are concerned about any medical condition, we ask that you always check with your GP before coming to any lessons.Please refer to Section 4 of our Terms and Conditions for Cancellations Policy and Section 6 for Cancellations on Medical Grounds.

-YES, London Baby Swim offers 3 FREE makeup lessons (catch up lessons) per term/per child for any missed lesson.
+YES, London Baby Swim offers 3 FREE Catch up lessons per term/per child for any missed lesson.
 However, there are some steps to follow in order to take advantage of this service.
-For more information, please refer to London Baby Swim Terms and Conditions Section 6)
+For more information, please click HERE

-When you cancel your lesson, for whatever the reason, we use that space as a makeup lesson for another parent who missed a lesson; so without parents letting us know in advance they are not attending, there is no opportunity to replace lessons for anyone.
-That is why it is so important that parents let us know in advance about their absence by emailing us with a minimum of 24 hours notice (preferably more) prior to their course.
-London Baby Swim offers this service as a goodwill gesture and it is not a statutory right, not having any legal obligation to offer a makeup lesson(s) or refund/credit for non-attended lesson(s).
-For more information, please refer to London Baby Swim Term and Conditions Section 6)
+When you cancel your lesson, for whatever the reason, we use that space as a Catch up lesson for another parent who missed a lesson; so without parents letting us know in advance they are not attending, there is no opportunity to replace lessons for anyone.
+That is why it is so important that parents let us know in advance about their absence by emailing us to email@example.com with the minimum notice required prior to their lesson.
+London Baby Swim offers this service as a goodwill gesture and it is not a statutory right, not having any legal obligation to offer a Catch up lesson(s) or refund/credit for non-attended lesson(s).
+For full information of our Catch up Lesson Service, please click HERE.

 Tips and Advice for your first lessons